Skip to main content

 Picture: ASOS

-Sportswear meets knee-length skirts and ankle socks?
+Sportswear meets the office?
 OK, we’re convinced.
-Combine premium sporty pieces (you know, like Tommy Hilfiger, Polo Ralph Lauren and Fred Perry) with a tailored skirt and a handbag like IT girl Bella Hadid.
-Complete the ‘fit with trainers and don't forget to pull up your socks to give them some airtime.
+Layer premium sporty pieces (you know, like Tommy Hilfiger, Polo Ralph Lauren and Fred Perry) with a tailored shirt and a slouchy handbag like influencer Julia Kammerer.
+Complete the ‘fit with statement trainers and don't forget to add fun accessories – we love Julia's neon sunglasses and blue hair clips.

 GET THE LOOK: